ianoti/Andela_Camp/README.md

 # Andela_Camp
-The Git repository to be used throughout the Andela Bootcamp
+This Git repository to be used throughout the Andela Bootcamp.
+It contains the primenumbergenerator function written in Python 3 to print prime numbers upto a limit specified.